 Free science and space-related ebooks.

 Online language learning programs are now available to library card holders of the West Lafayette Public Library!
 Thanks to the state-funded INSPIRE databases, you can use Rosetta Stone by clicking the link above and logging in through the West Lafayette Public Library.

-A collection of online academic databases and other information resources that can be accessed by Indiana residents.
+Inspire A collection of online academic databases and other information resources that Indiana residents can access.

-Search the most recent premium U.S. news content, as well as archives which stretch back into the 1980s featuring newspapers, newswires, blogs, and news sites in active full-text format.
+US Newsstream Search the most recent premium U.S. news content and archives that stretch back into the 1980s featuring newspapers, newswires, blogs, and news sites in active full-text format.

 West Lafayette Memories Blog

 If you are interested in writing articles or helping with the project email Nick Schenkel, West Lafayette Public Library Director email@example.com or call and leave information for him at the West Lafayette Public Library 765-743-2261.
 Click here for information if you are interested in donating items to the WLPL Archive.

 The Library’s growing collection of West Lafayette archival materials includes:

 - Mayoral papers from Mayor Sonya Margerum

 - Press clippings form the term of Mayor Williamson